 MCU data indicates that our students are more likely to graduate if they complete their coursework in the shortest time possible.
 Additionally, these students acquire less student debt.
 However, life circumstances might require students to pace themselves at different rates throughout their tenure.
 All students MUST complete their program within the maximum time allowed from the date of enrollment as noted on the table.
 If you have not graduated within your program's maximum allowed time, you must request a program extension.
-Please refer to the Program Deadline Extension procedure in the Student Policy section of this handbook to determine the consequences of going beyond the maximum program length.
+Please refer to the Program Deadline Extension procedure in the Student Policy section of this handbook to determine the consequences of going beyond the maximum program length

-Degree Completion Completion Maximum Time Average 6 credits per trimester Average 10 credits per trimester Allowed 20-25 hours a week dedicated study time 30-40 hours a week dedicated study time Bachelor's Degree 6.66 years 4 years 7.33 years Bachelor's Degree CPM 2.33 years 1.33 years 7.33 years Master's Degree 2 years 1.5 years includes thesis review 4 years
+Degree Completion Average 6 credits per trimester 20-25 hours a week dedicated study time Completion Average 10 credits per trimester 30-40 hours a week dedicated study time Maximum Time Allowed Bachelor's Degree 6.66 years 4 years 7.33 years Bachelor's Degree CPM 2.33 years - 10 - 1.33 years 7.33 years Master's Degree 2 years 1.5 years includes thesis review 4 years